gvwilson/sdxjs/en/src/debugger/index.md

 ---
 title: "Debugger"
 ---
-We have finally come to one of the topics that sparked this book: how does a [%i "debugger" %]debugger[%/i%] work?
+We have finally come to another of the topics that sparked this book: how does a [%i "debugger" %]debugger[%/i%] work?
-(The other was layout engines, discussed in [%x layout-engine %].)
-Debuggers are as much a part of good programmers' lives as version control but are taught far less often
+Debuggers are as much a part of programmers' lives as version control but are taught far less often
 (in part, we believe, because it's harder to create homework questions for them).
-In this chapter we will build a simple single-stepping debugger;
-in doing so,
-we will show one way to test interactive applications ([%x unit-test %]).
+In this chapter we will build a simple single-stepping debugger and show one way to test interactive applications ([%x unit-test %]).

 ## What is our starting point? {: #debugger-start}